mmistakes/minimal-mistakes/_posts/2013-05-22-markup-more-images.md

 excerpt: "Examples and code for displaying images in posts."
 header:
   teaser: "http://farm9.staticflickr.com/8426/7758832526_cc8f681e48_c.jpg"
+categories:
+  	- Github Blog
 tags:
-  - sample post
+	- post format
-  - images
-  - test
+  	- image
 ---

 Here are some examples of what a post with images might look like.
 If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
 Each instance of `figure` is auto-numbered and displayed in the caption.